stefan-niemeyer/githooks/README.md

 The variable `core.hooksPath` is set to the folder with the shared hooks `~/.githooks`.

-The Git variable `user.jiraProjects` is used to set different Jira Project keys for the projects.
+The Git variable `user.jiraProjects` is used to set different Jira Project keys for the workspaces.
 This is a custom defined variable and not part of the Git core.

 Configuring the allowed Jira project keys via `git config` provides the same flexibility as setting them using the